-One week ago, we kicked off the PvP Like a Pro series, where we talk to some of the best Arena players in the world and gain their insights.
-If you missed our interviews with Alec of team ABC, and more recently, FabsS of team Method: Triforce, you can check out parts 1 and 2:
+Two weeks ago, we kicked off the PvP like a Pro series, where we talk to some of the best Arena players in the world and gain their insights.
+If you missed our interviews with Alec of team ABC, and FabsS of team Method: Triforce, you can check out parts 1 and 2 here:

 Part 3 - Practicing Effectively

 Minpojke of team Northern Gaming Blue has achieved rank one in Arena every season since 2011.
 His current squad has been playing together for more than two years, and came third in the Global Finals at BlizzCon 2016.
 With his help, we’ve built a five-step guide to help you practice like a pro!

 It’s very important that everyone has the same goals and the same drive to do what it takes to win.

 Before setting out on your quest to the top, make sure you’re “aligned as a team,” says Minpojke.
 Like in any group activity, “it’s very important that everyone has the same goals and the same drive to do what it takes to win.”
 Make sure your team shares similar ambitions, and is aligned on how much effort will be required to achieve them.
 And of course, make sure you have similar gaming schedules so you can play and practice together!

 It’s easy to win as a team—in the sense that it’s easy to be happy and celebrate—but if you’re capable of losing together, then you’ll be a great team.

 It’s important to have a good atmosphere while playing.
 Minpojke says, “If you and your group get along and even become friends, you’ll like playing and actually learn more as well.”
 Be sure that the mood stays positive so that you can enjoy competing and improving together.
 It’s much easier to keep a team motivated if you’re all having fun—it’s a game after all!